There’s nothing more vexing than experiencing stuttering in games.

 Once there, you can use the “Processes” tab to see which application is utilizing what PC resources and the optimal way to eliminate processes that you don’t need while gaming.

 Another useful trick is checking out the “Details” tab.
 There, you can right-click the executable of your game and set the priority level to “High“.
-While “Real-time” is an option, you shouldn’t use it because it interferes with other processes that are crucial for gaming, such as the mouse and keyboard inputs.
+While “Real-time” is an option, you shouldn’t use it because it interferes with other processes that are essential for gaming, such as the mouse and keyboard inputs.

 If you are having trouble figuring out exactly which processes you need and which ones you don’t, you could try Process Explorer.
-This tool provides you more detailed insight into each process, what it does and how much CPU or RAM it utilizes.
+This tool provides you more comprehensive insight into each process, what it does and how much CPU or RAM it utilizes.

 Check Your Internet Connection

 These include upgrading your GPU or CPU.
-A more economical solution could be adding more RAM or upgrading to an SSD and, of course, running your games from that SSD.
+A more cost-effective solution could be adding more RAM or upgrading to an SSD and, of course, running your games from that SSD.
 It’s also possible that your PSU is underpowered or that either your CPU or GPU is overheating.